iTwin/bis-schemas/README.md

-1. Set up a new iModel Schema Validation job.
     - See [iModel Schema Validation](#imodel-schema-validation) for details on how to do this.
-2. Run the new build job on a fresh iModel you published to iModelHub.

 3. Any verification errors should be filed as a TR to the lead developer as a showstopper.
-This version of the bridge should NOT be used in production.
+This version of the bridge should NOT be used in production..